Lake Land College: Athletics

 The Lakers have won one NJCAA National Championship which happened in 2021.
 The women's basketball team finished 24–2 and defeated Johnson County Community College 53–49 to win their first national championship.
 The Lakers have had several trips to the NJCAA National Tournament.
 The Lakers are known for making runs within the Great Rivers Athletic Conference (GRAC), and Region 24 Tournaments.
 The most successful programs at Lake Land are softball and women's basketball, particularly for their high number of NJCAA National Tournament Appearances.

 The majority of Lake Land Athletics are played at Laker Fieldhouse.
 Laker Fieldhouse plays host to Women's Basketball, Men's Basketball, and Women's Volleyball matches.
 Lake Land has other facilities used for baseball and softball matches, which are officially named Laker Baseball Field and Laker Softball Field.

+In 2025 Lake Land added both a men’s and a women’s cross country team.